patrycja-i-lesniak/movies-browser/README.md

   ## SWITCHING THEMES ##

   Movies Browser can be displayed in light and dark mode.
-You can switch modes clicking dedicated button.
+You can switch modes by clicking dedicated button.
 The App is choosing default mode by checking the time:

   ```sh
 export const getInitialDarkTheme = () => {